Finding a Real Spell Caster

 separate the actual transmission of the *knowledge* or *gnosis* from the vehicle it was derived from.

 Originally I wrote that one had the option of forming a true and lasting bond with a group (Magister, Magistra, coven, cuveen etc.) due to the nature of the exchanges, from the sharing and utilizing of the specific stream of symbols, myth, prose and poetry in an online environment.
 I no longer feel that is a valid step in one's personal growth due to the nefarious actions of many who prey upon the personal vulnerabilities that may be exposed in such an association online.
 There are simply far too many variables that will continually allow untruths and deceptions to pass for truth.

 Even R.J.
 Stewart writes that when first taking on this type of

-spiritual quest one will often find a human teacher who has real
+spiritual quest one will often find a real spell caster who has real

 abilities but often is a corrupting presence although this presence is